-- 9. The Scheme shall not make any investment in: - (a) Any unlisted security of an associate or group company of the Sponsor; or - (b) Any security issued by way of private placement by an associate or group company of the Sponsor; or - (c) listed securities of group companies of the Sponsor which is in excess of 25% of the net assets of the Scheme of the Mutual Fund. - 10.
-The Fund shall not borrow except to meet temporary liquidity needs of the Fund for the purpose of repurchase / redemption of Units or payment of interest and dividend to the Unitholders.
-Provided that the Fund shall not borrow more than 20% of the net assets of any individual Scheme and the duration of the borrowing shall not exceed a period of 6 months.

-- 11. No loans for any purpose shall be advanced by the Scheme. - 12.
+- 9. The Scheme shall not make any investment in: - (a) Any unlisted security of an associate or group company of the Sponsor; or - (b) Any security issued by way of private placement by an associate or group company of the Sponsor; or - (c) listed securities of group companies of the Sponsor which is in excess of 25% of the net assets of the Scheme of the Mutual Fund, except for investments by equity-oriented exchange traded funds and index funds, subject to such conditions as specified by SEBI and as amended from time to time. - 10.
+The Fund shall not borrow except to meet temporary liquidity needs of the Fund for the purpose of repurchase/redemption of Units or payment of interest and dividend to the Unitholders.
+Provided that the Fund shall not borrow more than 20% of the net assets of any individual Scheme and the duration of the borrowing shall not exceed a period of 6 months. - 11.
+No loans for any purpose shall be advanced by the Scheme. - 12.
 The Scheme may lend securities in accordance with the securities lending scheme of SEBI. - 13.
 The Scheme shall not invest in a fund of funds scheme. - 14.
 The cumulative gross exposure through equity, debt and derivative positions, shall not exceed 100% of net assets of the Scheme.
 However, the following shall not be considered while calculating the gross exposure: - a) Security-wise hedged position and - b) Exposure in Cash or Cash equivalents with residual maturity of less than 91 days. - 15.
 The Scheme will comply with any other regulations applicable to the investments of mutual funds from time to time. - 16.
-Restrictions on investment in debt instruments having Structured Obligations / Credit Enhancements:

-The investment of scheme in the following instruments shall not exceed 10% of the debt portfolio of the scheme and the group exposure in such instruments shall not exceed 5% of the debt portfolio of the scheme:
+Restrictions on investment in debt instruments having Structured Obligations/Credit Enhancements: - The investment of scheme in the following instruments shall not exceed 10% of the debt portfolio of the scheme and the group exposure in such instruments shall not exceed 5% of the debt portfolio of the scheme: